mohammedterryjack/quran/README.md

 ### Backend AI / NLP (python3)
 - ✅ store each verse of quran in arabic and parallel english (csv)
 - ✅ encode each verse by arabic root letters + arabic bigram root letters + arabic trigram root letters + arabic words + morph features and cross-reference against each other and save cross-reference results for later retrieval
+- encode query into wordnet vectors
+- improve cross-reference results using wordnet vectors
+-  store english translations in same table
-- encode each verse by english words + english trigrams (wordnet vectors?, BERT?)
+- encode each verse by english words + english trigrams (wordnet vectors?, BERT?) + save vectors
 - encode sefaria data into same space

 ### Backend Functions (python3)